 The College of Business offers students a business administration degree accredited by AACSB International and delivered through Online UW, the university's Internet campus.
 The program is designed to help students maximize their flexibility in the business world as it focuses on all functional areas in business.

 After completing UW approved general education courses and business administration prerequisites at a community college or university, students are eligible to apply for admission into the online undergraduate business administration degree program.

-Students will be required to apply to UW, have a 2.50 cumulative grade point average, and advanced business standing before being considered for admission into the business administration online program.
-The application for admission into the business administration degree program must be completed on or before March 15 for fall enrollment, October 15 for spring enrollment, and March 1 for summer enrollment.
+Students will be required to apply to UW, have a 2.50 cumulative grade point average, and advanced business standing before being considered for admission into the business online administration program.
+The application for admission into the business online administration degree program must be completed on or before March 1 for summer or fall enrollment and October 15 for spring enrollment.
 Students must also attain a 2.50 GPA for graduation for both College of Business and UW courses, and must take the ETS exam to graduate.